cossacklabs/product-docs/acra/security-controls/zones/_index.md

 One option is to store the ZoneID along with encrypted data directly in the database, then you query both of them for decryption.
-This way it's easy to ensure that correct ZoneID is associated with the data but the association itself is naturally disclosed in the database.
+This way it's easy to ensure that correct ZoneID is associated with the data, but the association itself is naturally disclosed in the database.

 Here's an example of database schema for PostgreSQL:
 ```sql